Generic combinatorial rigidity of periodic frameworks: Introduction

 \figref{flex-framework} example shows an example of a very simple one degree of freedom framework (a) and its associated colored graph (c).
 Two things to note are: its flex (b) necessarily moves the representation of the lattice; in this rigidity model \emph{all} $4$-regular colored graphs are associated with frameworks that, generically, have at least one degree of freedom.

 Our final example, in \figref{dependent-framework} is a simple illustration of a subtle feature of the periodic rigidity model that the colored-Laman graphs we define capture: dependencies between disconnected sub-frameworks and sub-graphs.
-The framework in \figref{dependent-framework} (a) consists of two disconnected orbits of bars, each of which is modeled by a self-loop in the associated colored graph shows in \figref{dependent-framework} (b).
+The framework in \figref{dependent-framework} (a) consists of two disconnected orbits of bars, each of which is modeled by a self-loop in the associated colored graph shown in \figref{dependent-framework} (b).
 To be realizable at all, the lengths of the bars all need to be exactly the same: in both cases, what is being restricted is just the length of one of the lattice vectors.
-It follows that, generically, this framework is over-constrained, despite not being connected and its quotient graph not being connected.
+It follows that, generically, this framework is over-constrained, despite both it and its quotient being disconnected.
 Accounting for the interactions between sub-frameworks that affect the same parts of the lattice representation is a key aspect of the definition of colored-Laman graphs.